 Your support allows us to reach parents with our life-saving safer sleep messages.

-Your help ensures that bereaved families receive the support they need when their baby or toddler dies and when they go on to have another child.
+Your help ensures that bereaved families receive the support they need when their baby or young child dies and when they go on to have another child.

-Your donation funds research which contributes to understanding why some babies and toddlers die suddenly and unexpectedly.
+Your donation funds research which contributes to understanding why some babies and young children die suddenly and unexpectedly.

 You save babies’ lives and we cannot continue our vital work without you, thank you.

-These are just a few of the amazing things people like you helped us achieve last year:
+These are just a few of the amazing things that people like you helped us achieve in 2021:

 “My partner Terry and I contacted The Lullaby Trust in the early days following the death of our daughter Jassy.

 We both desperately needed support from others who understood what we were going through.
 The help we received from both the charity and our wonderful Befriender has given us the strength to carry on.”

 Beth, Lullaby Trust Supporter